StarNet Software

 --model, -m

 Chooses the built-in model line when --weights is not provided.
-Model 2 is the default current model line and supports RGB and grayscale inputs.
-Model 1 is the older model line and is intended for RGB inputs.
+Model 2 is the default current model line and supports RGB/color and grayscale inputs.
+Model 1 is the older RGB-only model line.

 Automatic weights lookup